dconn20/Project2020/README.md

 The statistics tables are a nice way of allowing us to view the data clearly and more easily.
 Already we can see there is a big range in the size of the Sepal Length and Petal Length.
-The Petal length ranges from 1.0 - 6.9, meaning there is a difference of approx. 5.9cm be-tween the min and max values.
+The Petal length ranges from 1.0 - 6.9, meaning there is a difference of approx. 5.9cm between the min and max values.
 This would be the category that covers the largest range of the data.
 Whereas the other categories range is as follows: Sepal Length - 3.6cm, Sepal Width - 2.4cm, Petal Width - 2.4cm.